Techshailesh/Python/Basics/Python_Sets.md

 What is SET in python ??

 Sets is used to store multiple items in single variable.

+**Set values are immutable which means we cannot alter the values after their creation **

 Set is unordered, unchanged and unindexed.